openebs/velero-plugin/README.md

 ### Creating a scheduled backup (or incremental backup for CStor volume)
-OpenEBS ark-plugin provides incremental backup support for CStor persistent volumes.
+OpenEBS velero-plugin provides incremental backup support for CStor persistent volumes.
 To create an incremental backup(or scheduled backup), run the following command:

-`ark create schedule newschedule  --schedule="*/5 * * * *" --snapshot-volumes --include-namespaces=default --volume-snapshot-locations=<SNAPSHOT_LOCATION>`
+`velero create schedule newschedule  --schedule="*/5 * * * *" --snapshot-volumes --include-namespaces=default --volume-snapshot-locations=<SNAPSHOT_LOCATION>`

-`SNAPSHOT_LOCATION` should be the same as you configured by using `example/06-ark-volumesnapshotlocation.yaml`.
+`SNAPSHOT_LOCATION` should be the same as you configured by using `example/06-volumesnapshotlocation.yaml`.

 You can check the status of scheduled using the following command:

-`ark schedule get`
+`velero schedule get`

 It will list all the schedule you created.
 Sample output of the above command is as below:
 ```